The page covers:

 Papa (Pope) means father and it is the title of the Bishop of Rome and Head of the Roman Catholic Church.
 This title was used in medieval inscriptions where in some instances it was written as "P.P."
 (Pater Patrum).
 During the Renaissance and afterwards the popes preferred to use a title (Pontifex Maximus - Pont.
 Max. or P.M.) which was part of the system of government of Ancient Rome.
-Pontifex Maximus was a magistrate in charge of presiding over the most important religious ceremonies; after Augustus it became a title given to the emperors who very often were portrayed in statues as Pontifex Maximus (you may wish to see a statue of Augustus as Pontifex Maximus which was found near S. Lucia in Selci).
+Pontifex Maximus was a magistrate in charge of presiding over the most important religious ceremonies; after Augustus it became a title given to the emperors who very often were portrayed in statues as Pontifex Maximus (you may wish to see a statue of Augustus as Pontifex Maximus).

 (left) The walls near Porta Portese; (right) 1644 coat of arms of Pope Urban VIII